Real-space chirality from crystalline topological defects in the Kitaev spin liquid: RESULTS

 where ${\alpha_{ij}} = x,y,z$ denotes the three axes, shown in Fig.~\ref{fig:one} as bond colors red, green, blue.
 We consider uniform $J_K$ on all bonds even in the presence of defects.
 (This is true even though our drawings of dislocations on the flat 2D plane involves a sequence of stretched bonds; these bonds are identical to any other bond on the lattice.)

 The model and its possible realizations are well reviewed elsewhere \cite{savary_quantum_2016, hermanns_physics_2018, takagi_concept_2019, trebst_kitaev_2022, rousochatzakis_kitaev_2024}.
 Here we briefly review its solution in order to introduce relevant notation.
 The model can be solved via Kitaev's prescription of decomposing spins in terms of Majorana fermions: $\sigma^\alpha_i=ib_i^{\alpha}c_i$ where $b_i^\alpha$ and $c_i$ are Majorana fermions sitting at the lattice site $i$.
-The above Hamiltonian can then be rewritten as $H={(-i/2)}\sum_{i,j}J_K u_{ij}c_i c_{j}$ where, $u_{ij}=ib^{\alpha_{ij}}_{i}b^{\alpha_{ij}}_{j}$ describes $Z_2$ gauge field residing on the bonds of the honeycomb lattice.
+The above Hamiltonian can then be rewritten as $H={(1/2)}\sum_{i,j}J_K (-i u_{ij}) c_i c_{j}$ where, $u_{ij}=ib^{\alpha_{ij}}_{i}b^{\alpha_{ij}}_{j}$ describes $Z_2$ gauge field residing on the bonds of the honeycomb lattice.
 Since $\left[H, u_{i,\alpha}\right]=0$, the gauge field behaves as a static background field, giving rise to exact solvability of the model.
-For each closed path the gauge field gives a flux $W_{\bigcirc}=\prod_{i\alpha\in\circ}u_{i,\alpha}$ (defined with counterclockwise orientation) which is gauge invariant and conserved.
+Note that The above Majorana Hamiltonian is equivalent to the complex fermion ($\tilde{c},~\tilde{c}^\dagger$) hopping model $H=J_K\sum_{i,j} i u_{ij}\tilde{c}_i^\dagger \tilde{c}_j$.
+For each closed path the gauge field gives a flux $W_{\bigcirc}=\prod_{i\alpha\in\circ}(- i u_{i,\alpha})$ (defined with counterclockwise orientation) which is gauge invariant and conserved.
+As pointed out in Ref.~\cite{petrova_unpaired_2014}, this definition of $W_{\bigcirc}$ coincides with $W_{\bigcirc}$ defined in terms of spin operators around a plaquette with $n$ vertices as a product of $2n$ spin operators: $(\sigma^z_1 \sigma^z_2)(\sigma^x_2 \sigma^x_3)$ for the two sites 1,2 on the $z$ bond, followed by the two sites 2,3 on the $x$ bond, etc, following the bonds counterclockwise around the plaquette.
 Note that $W^2_{\bigcirc}=1~(-1)$ on the even (odd) sided plaquettes respectively.
 This constraint enforces TR symmetric $\pm 1$ flux (equivalently denoted by its phase as $0-$ and $\pi-$flux) in the even sided plaquettes, and TR breaking $\pm i$ flux (equivalently $\pm\pi/2-$flux) on the odd sided plaquettes.

 In presence of the dislocation, the honeycomb lattice remains three fold coordinated.
 Certain 3-coloring configurations that preserve solvability can still be defined, as shown in Fig. \ref{fig:one} (c,d,e), where (c) and the related (d) were also found in Ref \cite{petrova_unpaired_2014} while (e) is new.
 Importantly, a dislocation involves an infinite string of sites which have modified Kitaev bond labels relative to the rest of the lattice.
 These strings also show flipped handedness of $x,y,z$ labels on the bonds around each site.
 The choice of the string of flipped handedness (SFH) is associated with the choice of color of the 5-7 bond at the dislocation core, as shown in Fig. \ref{fig:one}(c), (d) and (e).
 String reorientations are related by subsystem symmetry transformations (cycling the bond labels along certain 1D paths).
 Note that in (c,d) the infinite SFH has a starting point while in (e) it is infinite on both directions.